AdguardTeam/KnowledgeBaseDNS/docs/private-dns/overview.md

 Here you can manage an access to your DNS server by configuring the following settings:

 - Allowed clients.
 Specify which clients are permitted to use your DNS server.
-Please that allowed clients are not counted in added access rules, only disallowed clients and domains
+Please note that allowed clients are not counted in added access rules, only disallowed clients and domains

 ![Added rules](https://cdn.adtidy.org/content/kb/dns/private/rules_added.png)